← Back to research

 Executive Summary

-Superset is an open-source macOS terminal built specifically for running multiple coding agents in parallel.
-Created by three engineers (Kiet, Avi, Satya) who "use Superset to build Superset," it focuses on git worktree isolation, notifications when agents need attention, and quick code review via built-in diff viewer.
+Superset is a source-available macOS code editor built specifically for orchestrating coding agents in parallel — the site now claims support for "100+ coding agents in parallel."
+Created by three engineers (Kiet, Avi, Satya) who "use Superset to build Superset," it joined Y Combinator's Spring 2026 batch and did a Launch HN in May 2026.
+The core workflow remains git worktree isolation, notifications when agents need attention, and quick code review via built-in diff viewer.

 AttributeValue